 The American Dream Is Now Officially Unaffordable

-The biggest issue — and the factor that is putting the ‘American dream’ out of reach for the vast majority of people — is that they simply do not have the financial power they did before.
+The biggest issue and the factor that is really putting the ‘American dream’ out of reach for the vast majority of people, is that they simply do not have the financial power they did before.
 The cost of living has been skyrocketing over the past ten or fifteen years.
 Just about every standard purchase, whether it be for a home or for a gallon of gasoline, has seen prices jump dramatically.
 Food prices are also through the roof, along with healthcare costs and transportation.

-The other side of the coin is that wages and compensation have flat-lined.
+In addition to costs being up, wages and compensation have flat-lined.
 As everything else has gone up in price, wages really haven’t budged, leading to erosion of purchasing power.
 Ever wonder why so many retail stores and restaurants closed over the past five years?
 It’s because those in their target demographic, the middle class, simply don’t have the money to go there anymore.
 The Economic Policy Institute looked deeper into the issue, and found that flat wages and job losses have been the major barriers to economic prosperity for many in the middle class.

-“This lost decade for wages comes on the heels of decades of inadequate wage growth.
-For virtually the entire period since 1979 (with the one exception being the strong wage growth of the late 1990s), wage growth for most workers has been weak.
-The median worker saw an increase of just 5.0 percent between 1979 and 2012, despite productivity growth of 74.5 percent — while the 20th percentile worker saw wage erosion of 0.4 percent and the 80th percentile worker saw wage growth of just 17.5 percent,” the EPI says.
+“This lost decade for wages comes on the heels of decades of inadequate wage growth,” the EPI says.
+“For virtually the entire period since 1979 (with the one exception being the strong wage growth of the late 1990s), wage growth for most workers has been weak.
+The median worker saw an increase of just 5.0 percent between 1979 and 2012, despite productivity growth of 74.5 percent — while the 20th percentile worker saw wage erosion of 0.4 percent and the 80th percentile worker saw wage growth of just 17.5 percent.”